Warren Road Pupil Premium Statement

 Effective strategies include:

-- High quality teaching and learning which addresses the needs of all children with effective differentiation to challenge all pupils.
+- High quality teaching and learning which addresses the needs of all children with effective differentiation so all pupils are suitably challenged.

 - 1 to 1 and small group support by experienced teaching/support staff focused on closing gaps in learning for children working towards achieving age related expectations as well as those aiming to exceed this.